samtay/so-hs/README.md

 # todo

+0. Attach body text preview + parsed body datatype to Q/A types instead of raw stuff!!!
+0. Trace evaluations to ensure md parsing happens lazily
+1. Form URL and link to it at the end of showing questions / answers !!!!!
 2. Consider removing `Either Error [Question]` and just throwing `Error` as an exception..
 3. Consider using container other than `[]` for questions/answers.
 4. **Need** to lazily parse stackoverflow text into limited markdown doc types,